traverseda/traverseda.uwsgi/README.md

 roles:
   - role: traverseda.uwsgi
     name: app #This names the user account, postgres database, etc
-    type: django #custom settings for a particular app
+    type: django #custom settings for a particular app type
     source: git@github.com:example/example.git
     branch: master #Defaults to master, you can leave this out.
     domain: app.example.com #This just sets facts for later